attivio/suit/docs/introduction.md

 ## Additional Components Available

-SUIT makes use of several 3rd-party libraries which are, therefore, also avaialble to your applications without needing to add any special dependencies.
+SUIT makes use of several 3rd-party libraries which are, therefore, also available to your applications without needing to add any special dependencies.
 These include the [React Bootstrap library](https://react-bootstrap.github.io/), the [React Highcharts library](https://github.com/kirjs/react-highcharts), and the